Rustfahrtagentur/microcad/README.md

 #### parse

-In this pass the source files are read and the [grammar](lang/grammar.pest) is interpreted into the symbol table.
+In this pass the source files are read and the [grammar](lang/grammar.pest) is interpreted into the *symbol table*.
 Any errors which occur here are related to basic syntax errors.

-#### eval
+#### evaluate

 In the eval*uation* pass things will be processed into an *object tree*.

-While this pass the following things will be done.
+While this pass the following things will be done:

-- expressions will calculated
+- expressions will be calculated
 - functions will be called
-- geometric object nodes will be generated
+- geometric *object nodes* will be generated
 - any console output will be done

-Any errors which occur here are related to semantic issues.
+Any errors which occur here are related to semantic or geometry issues.

 #### render

-In the render pass 2D renderings and images of the object nodes are generated into SVG output.
+In the render pass 2D renderings or images of the *object nodes* are generated into SVG output.

+Any errors which occur here are related to file access errors.

 #### export

 In the export pass any 3D output will be generated.

+Any errors which occur here are related to file access errors.

 ### Basic example